-A number of key performance indicators are not dependant on just one data set.
-Most KPI’s require some piece of financial information but they also require other data that could reside in customer databases or web analytic tools.
+A number of key performance indicators are not dependent on just one data set.
+Most KPIs require some piece of financial information, but they also require other data that could reside in customer databases or web analytic tools.
 An example of this is Customer Acquisition Costs.
 It is important to know the sales and marketing costs associated with this KPI, which come from your accounting records.
 This is why it's so important to know how to define your organization's KPIs.
-But it also requires customer information that may reside in other systems such as Salesforce, Freshbooks, Zuora or a companies own software application.
+But it also requires customer information that may reside in other systems such as Salesforce, Freshbooks, Zuora, or a company's own software application.

 3) Use of excel

 Bookkeeping and accounting professionals spend a lot of time working with excel.
 Because of this, a lot of key data and analysis is performed within excel.
 And much of this data does not have a home within any online accounting software.
 It is great to have, but there is no integration between the two.
 They both operate in isolation, which can create a lot of manual work at month's end.
 Learn more: Excel dashboard